xrootd/xrootd-k8s-operator/README.md

 Xrootd Operator is integrated with OLM.

+- Install [operator-courier](https://pypi.org/project/operator-courier) python library for linting of Operator Metadata and to push the application information to quay.io appregistry.
-- To generate OLM CSV manifest, run `./scripts/olm-generate-csv.sh`.
+- To generate OLM CSV manifest, run `make olm-generate`.
-- To build the operator bundle image, run `make bundle`.
+- To push the operator bundle information to quay.io, run `make push-bundle`.

 ### Testing

 - **Unit Tests:** Run the unit tests with `make tests-unit`.
 - **Integration Tests:** Run the suite of e2e tests with `make tests-e2e`.

+### OpenShift Cluster

+- For local development, it's recommended to use [CodeReady Containers](https://code-ready.github.io/crc/) since it supports Openshift v4+.
+Minishift is a suitable alternative, however it only supports till OpenShift v3.
+- To test operator via scripted approach, `make dev-install` works.
+- To test operator using OLM, follow [testing guide](https://github.com/operator-framework/community-operators/blob/master/docs/testing-operators.md#testing-operator-deployment-on-kubernetes) for deployment using custom images.
+- Simply run `make push-bundle` to generate the CSV manifests and push to quay.io appregistry.

+> **NOTE:**
+> Minishift uses Kubernetes v1.11.x, so it only supports till OLM v0.14.x (because later OLM versions uses apiextensions.k8s.io/v1 for CRD manifests)

 ---